Welcome to the Classroom Academy

 Potential Higher Education Partners

-Residents for the 20-21 school year, from graduate programs in SUNY Plattsburgh, SUNY Empire, or Sage Colleges, can be matched and placed in Cambridge, Hoosick Falls, Hudson Falls, Beekmantown, Stillwater, Schenectady City School, or the WSWHE BOCES.
+Residents, from graduate programs in SUNY Plattsburgh @ Queensbury, SUNY Empire, or Sage Colleges, can be matched and placed in in districts throughout the region.

 This is the greatest teacher education program ever!!!
 This should be the only way prospective teachers are educated!"

-In the 2020-2021 school year we are excited to expand to additional districts, including Hoosick Falls, as well as welcome candidates from our new higher education partners SUNY Empire State College and Sage Colleges Esteves School of Education.
+We are excited to now be a NYS Registered Apprenticeship program and our expansion to additional districts, including welcoming Lansingburgh.
+We are also welcoming candidates from three higher education partners SUNY Plattsburgh @ Queensbury, SUNY Empire State College and Sage Colleges Esteves School of Education.

 Anytime two teachers are in the classroom and work so well together, children will benefit!" ~classroom parent